Small-doge128/Gilbert-the-flashlight/README.md

 A really nice flashlight, which is small as a box of TIC-TACs with two buttons, an OLED and a bright LED powered by a battery.
 It looks like a samsung SSD and It's my first time using and coding a display.

 # features
 A really nice OLED for informations powered by a 1 200 mAh LiPo battery.
-The brain is a seed studio xiao esp32-s3.
+The brain is a seeed studio xiao esp32-s3.
 The main things are the powerfull warm LEDs with a resistor.

 # step by step tutorial for firmware

-1 -
+1 - download the whole file called - gilbert the flashlight .bin files.
-2 -
+2 - connect your seeed studio via usb-c
+3 - Put it into bootloader mode (hold the **B** button, while holding press the **RST** button and then release) 4 - open your browser and search web.espressif.com
+5 - select your port where you have the seeed studio connected 6 - set the baud rate to **115200**
-3 -
+7 -
-4 -
+8 -

 # dimensions
 the LED pcb- 38 mm x 8 mm x 1.6 mm